Electronics contain lead, cadmium, mercury, and other toxic components. Keep toxics out of our waterways by keeping e-waste out of the landfill.

 - portable DVD players

-Bring accepted electronics to the following Kirkland collection sites for free:
+Bring accepted electronics to the following collection sites:

 - Goodwill Juanita

-Recycle cell phones at Kirkland City Hall (currently closed due to coronavirus) and Goodwill.
+Recycle cell phones at Kirkland City Hall and Goodwill.
 Find more locations at call2recycle.org.

 Electronics Recycling Events (All Residents)